22940dev/hugo-frameview/content/likes.md

 > Any sufficiently advanced software is indistinguishable from magic.

+> We shape our tools and, thereafter, our tools shape us.

 > You are life having a human experience, not a human having a life experience.

 > People have lot invested in this ride.